Dover, Kansas: Southwest Trail and the Sage Inn

 Around 1900, the railroad was built to Harveyville instead Dover.
 This was the clear end of the stagecoach era and the inn and station declined rapidly.

 Filling station

-A small Phillips 66 station was built In the late 1920s on the northwest corner of the K-4 intersection.
+A small Phillips 66 station was built In the late 1920s on the northwestern corner of the K-4 intersection.
 It later became a Sinclair station.
 It is now no longer in operation as a filling station, but was once used as the base of the local volunteer fire department.
 The building was refurbished in the 1990s and today is used as an antiques and gift shop.

 General store

 This building was also built by Alfred Sage, and was christened Somerset Hall after his native home, Somersetshire, England.
 Most usually referred to it as Sage Hall though.
 The main floor was a general store and the second floor functioned as a community meeting hall.

 In 1902, the I.O.O.F.
 (Oddfellows Lodge) began using the upstairs hall for their meetings, and three years later in 1905, the Oddfellows purchased the building from the Sage family upon Alfred's death.
 Members have met there monthly for one hundred years.